 This is an extra charge outside your ticket to go up to the One World Observatory but the memorial museum is included in your New York Pass.

 Sometimes the best views can be as simple as flying into a city.
 When flying into New York City make sure to look out your window as you land.
 We always have our camera ready when flying you never know what you’ll expect.
-When flying in or out at night, there are beautiful views of the city as the NYC lights dazzle below.
+When flying in or out at night, there are beautiful views of NYC lights dazzle below.

 Not flying into New York City?
 Get up in the air on this New York City Helicopter Flight.
-Take in the beauty of Central Park, Brooklyn Bridge, Hudson River and more on this narrated flight above New York City.
+Take in the beauty of Central Park, Brooklyn Bridge, Hudson River, and more on this narrated flight above New York City.
 Nothing beats seeing a city from the sky, and New York is not to be missed.
 Read more: Christmas in New York

 20. Roosevelt Island Tram

-Looking for something unique to do in New York, hop on the Rossevelt Island Tram for views of the Manhattan Skyline and the East River. the Roosevelt Island Tram is part of the Metro system, so you can get on it with your metro car and see a different side of Manhattan.
-There’s a great dive bar at near the tram on the Manhattan side that we had drinks up.
+Looking for something unique to do in New York, hop on the Roosevelt Island Tram for views of the Manhattan Skyline and the East River. the Roosevelt Island Tram is part of the Metro system, so you can get on it with your metro car and see a different side of Manhattan.
+There’s a great dive bar near the tram on the Manhattan side where we had drinks at.
 I can’t remember the name, if anyone knows of it, please let us know in the comments!